DataDog/dd-sdk-reactnative/docs/crash_reporting.md

 }
 ```

-You can also specify the Datadog site (e.g. `datadoghq.eu`) as a `DATADOG_SITE` environment variable, or as a `datadogSite` key in your `datadog-ci.json` file.
+You can also specify the Datadog site (such as `datadoghq.eu`) as a `DATADOG_SITE` environment variable, or as a `datadogSite` key in your `datadog-ci.json` file.

 #### Automatically on each release build (React Native < 0.69)

 Open your `.xcworkspace` with XCode, then select your project > Build Phases > Bundle React Native code and images.
-Edit the script to look like this:
+Edit the script to look like the following:

 ```shell
 set -e